fnrivera/Git-Control-/README.md

 ## How to Work with GitHub
 1. Start by going to the directory of the project you are working on  ```cd <directory/here/project-name> ```
-2. Open the project using any IDE (VS Code, Eclipse, Notpad++, etc)
+2. Open the project using any IDE (VS Code, Eclipse, Notepad++, etc)
 3. Before on a project it is a standard to first pull the latest branch  ```git pull ```
 4. Now checkout the branch where you want to place your code  ```git checkout <branch-name> ```
 5. Add the changes you want to apply